kubernetes/kubernetes/docs/getting-started-guides/vagrant.md

 ## Getting started with Vagrant

-Running kubernetes with Vagrant (and VirtualBox) is an easy way to run/test/develop on your local machine (Linux, Mac OS X).
+Running lmktfy with Vagrant (and VirtualBox) is an easy way to run/test/develop on your local machine (Linux, Mac OS X).

 ### Prerequisites
 1. Install latest version >= 1.6.2 of vagrant from http://www.vagrantup.com/downloads.html